hillerlab/TOGA/README.md

 4) Create "call_cesar_config_template.nf" file.
 This configuration file is for CESAR jobs.
 These jobs usually take much longer that chain feature extraction, it's recommended to request 24 hors for them.
-You don't have to provide an exact amount of memory for these jobs, please write a placeholder
+You don't have to provide an exact amount of memory for these jobs, TOGA will compute this itself.
-${_MEMORY_} instead, as follows: process.memory = "${_MEMORY_}G".
-TOGA will compute the required amout of memory itself.
+Please write a placeholder instead, as follows: process.memory = "${\_MEMORY\_}G".

 ### Final test